skatejs/bore/README.md

 *Work in progress.*

-[Enzyme](https://github.com/airbnb/enzyme)-like testing helper for the DOM.
+[Enzyme](https://github.com/airbnb/enzyme)-like testing utility built for the DOM and Web Components.